carpentries/carpentries.org/content/community/get-connected.md

 ### Regional Subcommunities

-The subcommunities listed in this section are subcommunities whose focus is Carpentries activities at a specified large geographical - regional or national or provincial or district - area.
+The subcommunities listed in this section are those whose focus is Carpentries activities at a specified large geographical - regional, national, provincial or district - area.

 {{< subcommunity subcomm_type="regional" >}}